benvacha/mrkdwn/README.md

 - Line returns without following whitespace will be treated as breaks within a single paragraph.
 - Text within pre block syntax or comment syntax should not be markuped.
 - A blank line is a line that appears to be blank.
 This includes lines with no characters, lines with only spaces and tabs, and the start and end of a file.
+- Note: diverges from daringfireball by not allowing "hard-wrapped" text paragraphs.

 ###### mrkdwn
 ```